bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

  	- 7374 created.
 Who will work on this?
  	- Process for wording review?
 -  Review all our email outputs - Kaine
+-  Determine if we should add another QA resource to the team.
+(Kaine)
 -  Longer term planning meeting on May 12th
 -  Proposed agenda for next PI planning
 -  Mural vs Miro